whamcloud/Online-Help/docs/Upgrade_Guide/Upgrade_EE-2.4-el6_to_LU-LTS-el7.md

 **Note:** This is not intended to be a comprehensive backup of the entire operating system configuration.
 It covers the essential components pertinent to Lustre servers managed by IML that are difficult to re-create if deleted.

 ***Do not skip the backup.
-Subsequent process steps rely on the content of the backup to restore the Manager for Lustre services to operation.***
+Subsequent process steps rely on the content of the backup to restore the Intel® Manager for Lustre services to operation.***

 ### Install the Operating System Update for the Manager Node